-Employee Spotlight: Julia Stoops, director of Web and Digital
+Employee Spotlight: Julia Stoops, user experience designer and director of Web and Digital

 What do painting, philosophy, teaching and fiction writing have to do with user experience design?
 Quite a bit, apparently, when it all underpins website strategy and design.

-Julia Stoops joined Gard in 2015, after several years at the helm of her own web design firm, and a former career as a college teacher.
-She also maintains a professional studio art practice and has a published novel under her belt.
+Julia Stoops joined Gard as a user experience designer in 2015, after several years at the helm of her own web design firm, and a former career as a college teacher.
+Now she directs Gard’s web department — and she also maintains a professional studio art practice and has a published novel under her belt.
 We asked Julia how she fits it all together.

 I make websites that are beautiful, functional and easy to use.
 Not by myself, of course.
 I’m one part of a stellar team that includes developers, producers and project managers.
 And people on the client side as well.
 It’s a highly collaborative process.
 Officially, I direct Gard’s web and digital department.